kdeldycke/awesome-billing/README.md

 ## Credit Cards

-* ['Is that even legal?': Companies may be sharing new credit or debit card information without you knowing](https://www.cbc.ca/news/business/banking-information-shared-with-third-parties-1.5102931) - Some credit and debit card companies have "updating service" that allows new account numbers and expiry dates to be shared with merchants customers have dealt with in the past.
+* ['Is that even legal?': Companies may be sharing new credit or debit card information without you knowing](https://www.cbc.ca/news/business/banking-information-shared-with-third-parties-1.5102931) - Some credit and debit card companies have "updating service" that allows new account numbers and expiry dates to be shared with merchants.
+Visa's implementation is called [VAU](https://developer.visa.com/capabilities/vau) and Mastercard's is [ABU](https://developer.mastercard.com/product/automatic-billing-updater).

 ## Fraud